 Fertilize dwarf bougainvillea every other week between the spring and fall with a diluted mix of all purpose, water soluble fertilizer.
-Cut back to fertilizing once every 4-6 weeks in the winter.
+Cut back to fertilizing once every four to six weeks in the winter.

 Bougainvillea responds well to pruning and should be trimmed in the late summer or early spring to restrain its size.
 Prune just above a leaf.
 Pruning does decrease the number of blooms initially, but the plant rebounds rapidly.
-To make the plant bushier and fuller, pinch off the tender new tips after each flush of blooms, about every 4-6 weeks.
+To make the plant bushier and fuller, pinch off the tender new tips after each flush of blooms, about every four to six weeks.

 Keep an eye out for pests, especially bougainvillea loopers.
 Hand pick these pests at night or early in the morning.
 If aphids are a problem, spray the plant with insecticidal soap, coating both the bottoms and tops of the leaves.
-Repeat every 4-7 days.
+Repeat every four to seven days.